jeremydaly/lambda-api/README.md

 - `headers`: An object containing the request headers (properties converted to lowercase for HTTP/2, see [rfc7540 8.1.2.
 HTTP Header Fields](https://tools.ietf.org/html/rfc7540))
 - `rawHeaders`: An object containing the original request headers (property case preserved)
 - `body`: The body of the request.
 If the `isBase64Encoded` flag is `true`, it will be decoded automatically.
-  - If the `Content-Type` header is `application/json`, it will attempt to parse the request using `JSON.parse()`
+  - If the `content-type` header is `application/json`, it will attempt to parse the request using `JSON.parse()`
-  - If the `Content-Type` header is `application/x-www-form-urlencoded`, it will attempt to parse a URL encoded string using `querystring`
+  - If the `content-type` header is `application/x-www-form-urlencoded`, it will attempt to parse a URL encoded string using `querystring`
   - Otherwise it will be plain text.
 - `rawBody`: If the `isBase64Encoded` flag is `true`, this is a copy of the original, base64 encoded body
 - `route`: The matched route of the request